 Cubing is a brainstorming method based on the book Writing, by Gregory Cowan and Elizabeth Cowan (New York: Wiley, 1980).

-Start by writing down the problem.
+Start the cubing brainstorming session by writing down the problem.
 Use all six sides of the cube, in the given order.
 Use no less than three minutes and no more than five minutes for each of the first five sides of the cube.
 For the sixth and final side – Argue – use five full minutes.

 The six sides of the cube are described here in the proper sequence as follows: